siddheshgunjal/slackker/README.md

 ```
 #

-###  Support ✨
+###  Support
 If you get stuck, we’re here to help.
 The following are the best ways to get assistance working through your issue:

-Use our [Github Issue Tracker][gh-issues] for reporting bugs or requesting features.
+* Use our [Github Issue Tracker][gh-issues] for reporting bugs or requesting features.
-Contribution are the best way to keep slackker amazing.
-If you want to contribute please refer [Contributor's Guide][gh-contrib] for how to contribute in a helpful and collaborative way.
+Contribution are the best way to keep `slackker` amazing :muscle:
+* If you want to contribute please refer [Contributor's Guide][gh-contrib] for how to contribute in a helpful and collaborative way :innocent:

 #

-### Citation-📄
+### Citation
 Please cite slackker in your publications if this is useful for your research.
 Here is an example BibTeX entry:
 ```BibTeX
 @misc{siddheshgunjal2023slackker,